chrisguest75/powershell_examples/17_ohmyposh/README.md

 * Install terminal icons.
 * Ensure that the "MesloLGM Nerd Font Mono" is installed.
-* Ensure you have upgraded to Powershell >7.4 on Windows
+* Ensure you have upgraded to Powershell >7.4 on Windows.
+* Be careful of file path casing on Linux.

 ## Install (windows)